cpannwitz/cpannwitz.github.io/README.md

 # cpannwitz.github.io

-This is the repository containing all relevant development files for the portfolio, blog and subsites of [cpannwitz.github.io](https://cpannwitz.github.io).
+This is the repository containing all relevant files for the portfolio, blog and subsites of [cpannwitz.github.io](https://cpannwitz.github.io).

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+### Notes:

+All files in the master branch reflect the dist files built by the deploy process.
+Development files can be found [in the development branch](https://github.com/cpannwitz/cpannwitz.github.io/tree/development).